TVI/TMP-TA3: Many-Body Physics – Overview

 - Functional integrals

 (Path-integral representation of the partition function, Grassmann variables, coherent states, functional integrals)

 (analytical properties of Green functions, spectral functions, Kramers-Kronig relations, Matsubara formalism, Wick theorem, Feynman diagrams, Dyson equation)

 - Linear response and Kubo formula

-(analytic properties of correlation functions, dielectric function, conductivity of disordered metals)
+(analytic properties of correlation functions, fluctuation-disspiation theorem, (spin) susceptibility, dielectric function)